Maternal Cardiac Teams

 For those that are followed in ongoing care, our fetal and maternal care coordinators help families with maternal or fetal cardiac disease navigate all of the care that may be needed, including help with coordinating appointments, answering questions, and assuring they are aware of planned services and any test results.

-Our integrated office also offers reproductive genetics services, which can help a woman assess if her cardiac disease is something that would have the potential to be passed on to her fetus, as well as help her understand screening options for common pregnancy concerns.
+Our integrated office also offers reproductive genetics services, which can help a patient assess if her cardiac disease is something that would have the potential to be passed on to her fetus, as well as help her understand screening options for common pregnancy concerns.

 Planned pregnancies are healthy pregnancies.
 Both of our teams are happy to see women considering their reproductive options and discuss pregnancy risks and benefits.
 For women who wish to become pregnant, our teams work together to ensure that women with cardiac conditions enter pregnancy as healthy as possible with medications and care optimized.

-When a woman is not interested in pregnancy, her cardiac disease can make the options for contraception more limited.
+When a patient is not interested in pregnancy, her cardiac disease can make the options for contraception more limited.
 Our team works closely with the UR Medicine Complex Contraception Clinic to be certain that women have a full range of counseling and options to assure that all of their pregnancies are planned.